Ohio's Serpent Mound Is an Archaeological Mystery

 serpent mound

-According to Ohio History Connection, Serpent Mound and eight other Ohio American Indian earthworks were chosen in 2008 by the U.S. Department of the Interior for inclusion on the United States’ tentative list of sites to be submitted to UNESCO (the United Nations Educational, Scientific, and Cultural Organization) for inclusion on the prestigious World Heritage Sites list.
-If it is eventually inscribed on the list — possibly in 2023, according to Ohio History Connection's World Heritage Director Jennifer Aultman — Serpent Mound will join the ranks of the pyramids of Egypt, the Great Wall of China, Pompeii, Stonehenge and the Taj Mahal as World Heritage Sites.
+According to Ohio History Connection, in 2008, the U.S. Department of the Interior chose Serpent Mound and eight other Ohio American Indian earthworks for inclusion on the United States' tentative list of sites to submit to UNESCO (the United Nations Educational, Scientific, and Cultural Organization) for inclusion on the prestigious World Heritage Sites list.

 serpent mound